 Quality Score for this RNA gene is

 microRNAs (miRNAs) are short (20-24 nt) non-coding RNAs that are involved in post-transcriptional regulation of gene expression in multicellular organisms by affecting both the stability and translation of mRNAs. miRNAs are transcribed by RNA polymerase II as part of capped and polyadenylated primary transcripts (pri-miRNAs) that can be either protein-coding or non-coding.
 The primary transcript is cleaved by the Drosha ribonuclease III enzyme to produce an approximately 70-nt stem-loop precursor miRNA (pre-miRNA), which is further cleaved by the cytoplasmic Dicer ribonuclease to generate the mature miRNA and antisense miRNA star (miRNA*) products.
 The mature miRNA is incorporated into a RNA-induced silencing complex (RISC), which recognizes target mRNAs through imperfect base pairing with the miRNA and most commonly results in translational inhibition or destabilization of the target mRNA.
 The RefSeq represents the predicted microRNA stem-loop. [provided by RefSeq, Sep 2009]

 GeneCards Summary for MIR130A Gene

 MIR130A (MicroRNA 130a) is an RNA Gene, and is affiliated with the undefined RNA class.
-Among its related pathways are Sudden Infant Death Syndrome (SIDS) Susceptibility Pathways and Hematopoietic Stem Cell Differentiation.
+Diseases associated with MIR130A include Lung Cancer and Polymyositis.
+Among its related pathways are Hematopoietic Stem Cell Differentiation and Sudden Infant Death Syndrome (SIDS) Susceptibility Pathways.